Pennard: St Mary's Church

 The parish church of St Mary's, post dates an earlier medieval church of the same name which was located near Pennard Castle.
 The older church was abandoned in the 1500s and only the foundations remain.
 The newer church was restored in 1847 and a porch added.
 Inside the church there is a Jacobean pulpit and font cover, as well as some 18th-century wall tablets.
 The church became Grade II listed in 1964.

 The poets Vernon Watkins (1906–1967), Harri Webb (1920–1994) and Nigel Jenkins (1949–2014) are buried in the churchyard.
 Watkins also has a memorial plaque inside the church.

 St Mary's is open all year during daylight hours, with services every Sunday.

 Local politics

-Pennard lies in the Gower parliamentary constituency and Senedd Cymru constituency.
+Pennard lies in the Gower UK Parliament constituency and Senedd constituency.
 The Pennard ward elects a councillor to the City and County of Swansea Council.

 The Pennard community (civil parish) includes the nearby villages of Southgate, Kittle, Sandylane, Cannisland and Langrove.
 It elects a Community council of fourteen members.
 The council is divided into two ward areas, Southgate and Kittle, who return eleven and three councillors respectively.
 It made the Swansea news in 2013 when the chairman resigned after other councillors expressed concerns about the running of the council.

 The community of Pennard is twinned with Passage West in the Republic of Ireland.